Researcher Says 'Criticism Is Valid,' Will Revise Study Finding Low Uber And Lyft Pay

 MIT's study differs from those by attempting to take many expenses into account.
 It's also the median income — not the average.

 Zoepf said he made "an assumption about revenue ... in the absence of public ride-hailing data and a paucity of independent studies outside Uber's own analyses."
-In his statement he asked Uber to "[h]elp make an open, honest and public assessment of the range of ride-hailing driver profit after the cost of acquiring, operating and maintaining a vehicle" and "[t]ransparently present the difference between actual and tax-reportable expenses used in the business."
+In his statement, he asked Uber to "[h]elp make an open, honest and public assessment of the range of ride-hailing driver profit after the cost of acquiring, operating and maintaining a vehicle" and "[t]ransparently present the difference between actual and tax-reportable expenses used in the business."

-He said he would be "conducting a thorough revision of the paper" which will take "a few weeks."
+He said he would be "conducting a thorough revision of the paper," which will take "a few weeks."

-As The Two-Way reported last week, Uber and Lyft both have high amounts of driver turnover and have fought "legal battles for years against initiatives to classify their drivers as 'employees' instead of 'independent contractors' — meaning drivers don't receive benefits like health care or sick leave."
+As The Two-Way reported last week, Uber and Lyft both have high driver turnover and have fought "legal battles for years against initiatives to classify their drivers as 'employees' instead of 'independent contractors' — meaning drivers don't receive benefits like health care or sick leave."